Quick Winners by Use Case

 Golden Retrievers — elevated cancer risk

-Labradors — multiple condition risk
+Labradors — multiple-condition risk over time

-Mixed breed dogs — most affordable to insure
+Mixed-breed dogs — most affordable

 What is lifetime pet insurance and why does it matter?